 At the higher loop level, temperature corrections in hot medium imply convergence of the perturbative series.
 The renormalized self energies are used to obtain an estimation of dielectric constant and magnetic permeability of a hot medium.
-Both of these quantities deviate from unity even for T\TEXTsymbol{<}\TEXTsymbol{<}m whereas they do not deviate from the vacuum value with the first order loop corrections [23].
+Both of these quantities deviate from unity even for $T<<m$ whereas they do not deviate from the vacuum value with the first order loop corrections [23].
 This difference of loop correction can be interpreted as at the one loop level self-interaction of the photon loops does not contribute whereas at the two loop level the hot photon loop develops self-interaction due to the dynamically generated mass.
-This type of effect has been earlier observed for self-mass of gluon even at the one-loop level [39] due to self-coupling of gluons.
+This type of effect has been earlier observed for self-mass of gluon even at the one-loop level [37] due to self-coupling of gluons.
 With an increase in temperature, photon mass sufficiently affects the behavior of this coupling, especially when $T\gtrsim m$.
 This is due to the self mass of photon at finite temperature which may lead to nonzero self interaction.

-Further we obtain respective propagation vectors and frequencies when we take the limiting values for longitudinal and transverse component of vacuum polarization tensor in Eqs.
-(7) and (8).
-In particular eqn.
-(22) $\kappa _{L}^{-1}$\ gives Debye screening length of electric force in QED plasma whereas the transverse component of vacuum polarization tensor in Eq.
+Further we obtain respective propagation vectors and frequencies when we take the limiting values for longitudinal and transverse component of vacuum polarization tensor in (7) and (8).
+In particular from (21) $\kappa _{L}^{-1} $\ gives Debye screening length of electric force in QED plasma whereas the transverse component of vacuum polarization tensor in eq.
 (12) corresponds to the dynamically generated mass of photon.
-QED effective coupling is determined in Eq.
-(18).
+QED effective coupling is determined in (18).